Tian Ji: Background

 Tian Ji’s Horse Racing Strategy originated from a well-known ancient Chinese story from The Records of the Grand Historian.
 Tian Ji was a military general of the Qi state during the early Warring States period of Chinese history.
 The story is about a horse riding game between Tian Ji and the king of the Qi Kingdom, and how Tian Ji won the horse racing game under the guidance of a military strategist, Sun Bin, with all his horses less competitive than the king.

 In the original story, Tian Ji was aware of the king’s strategy and changed the sequence of his horse to win the game.
 However, in the later edition, where the original story was developed into a game theory strategy, players are not aware of other players’ decisions in advance when they are making decisions, which add more randomness and fairness to the game.
 Our game description and solution are based on the later edition.

 The game

-Tian Ji and the king of the Qi Kingdom both like horse racing and often make bets.
-They choose three horses and classify them as good, better, and best.
+Tian Ji and the king of the Qi Kingdom choose three horses and classify them as good, better, and best.
 For horses of the same grade, King Qi's horses are better than Tian Ji's horses.
-The rule of the race is that there are three rounds, and the winner is the one who wins at least two rounds.
 Both parties cannot know the other party's decision in advance before making a decision, so it can be regarded as choosing a strategy at the same time.
 Each horse can only participate in one round.
 The winner of each round gets 1 point, the loser gets -1 point, and the result of the game is the sum of three game scores.